pierwill/ssn2018aarhus/aarhus.rst

 .. image:: img/wisc.jpg
 	   :height: 600px

 Wisconsin Department of Corrections, “Offender Life Cycle.”

-Published in Julia Angwin et al., “Machine Bias,” *ProPublica*, May 23, 2016.
+(Image: published in Julia Angwin et al., “Machine Bias,” *ProPublica*, May 23, 2016.)

 .. note::

    This document shows a different kind of predestination.
 It’s from the Wisonsin Department of Corrections and shows an algorithmic process for PAROLE based on a PROPRIETARY SYSTEM by a private contractor.

 ----